joaquinmm2/joaquinmm2/README.md

 - 👀 I’m interested in crypto cars and javascript
 - 🌱 I’m currently learning javascript and java
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me on twitter @JoaquinMunez
+- 📫 How to reach me , u can follow on twitter @JoaquinMunez

 <!---